 USA: Graywolf Press

 Tony Hoagland on D.H.
-Lawrence, Britney Spears and being lucky
+Lawrence, Britney Spears and being lucky or romantic

 Tony Hoagland live at Ledbury Poetry Festival